 - Digital X-rays help us quickly diagnose tooth decay or advanced gum disease.

 - Ultrasound accurately indicates abdominal cysts and tumors.

 Analyzing Laboratory Results

 Many times, our in-house laboratory assists in uncovering health issues.
-Firstly, bloodwork is always checked before your pet has surgery.
+Firstly, we always check bloodwork before your pet has surgery.
 This alerts us to any anesthetic contraindications or underlying illness which could inhibit your pet's recovery.
 Bloodwork testing is also necessary for older pets.
 Senior pets, ones over the age of 7, tend to rapidly develop disease or illness.
 Additionally, urine and fecal tests diagnose many issues.
-Common intestinal parasites are indicated by fecal testing and diabetes by urine testing.
+Fecal testing indicates common intestinal parasites and urine testing indicates diabetes.
 Finally, cytology, or cellular analysis, can be done through skin scrapings.
 If your pet is suffering from a chronic or acute skin condition, cytology is especially helpful.